Brussels-Luxembourg railway station: History

 The station was built between 1854 and 1855 by the Grande Compagnie de Luxembourg, as part of the Brussels-Luxembourg railway line it was constructing.
 It was to service the new Leopold Quarter, hence its original name of Leopold Quarter railway station (Gare du Quartier Léopold, Station Leopoldswijk).
 The lead architect was Gustave Saintenoy, who designed it in a neoclassical style, in keeping with the other buildings around the Place du Luxembourg/Luxemburgplein, which were built around the same time.

-The station was Brussels' third, after Allée Verte/Groendreef railway station near the site of today's Yser/IJzer metro station, north of the City of Brussels, and Bogards' railway station near the Place Rouppe/Rouppeplein in the southern part of the city (which would eventually become Brussels-North railway station and Brussels-South railway station, respectively).
+The station was Brussels' third, after Allée Verte/Groendreef railway station near the site of today's Yser/IJzer metro station, north of the City of Brussels, and the Bogards' railway station near the Place Rouppe/Rouppeplein in the southern part of the city (which would eventually become Brussels-North railway station and Brussels-South railway station, respectively).
 Unlike those two, however, Leopold Quarter railway station was designed as a transit station rather than a terminal one.
 It was painted by the French artist Henri Ottmann in The Luxembourg Station in Brussels (1903).

 During the 19th century, the station was divided into sections to differentiate the three different classes of travel.
-The station was extended in 1899 and 1921 with single storey pavilions, which were then amalgamated in 1934, when the facade was standardised.
+The station was extended in 1899 and 1921 with single storey pavilions, which were then amalgamated in 1934, when the façade was standardised.

 Reconstruction

 Prior to its reconstruction in the 1990s and 2000s, the station was ground level with its front building facing the Place du Luxembourg.
 It was redesigned as a subsurface-track station to make way for the European Parliament and a pedestrian link between the Place du Luxembourg and Leopold Park.
 The tracks were covered over and moved underground during the 1990s.
-The station's old building was partly demolished in 2004, with the central entrance building being incorporated into the Parliament's complex as an information office until 2016.
+The station's old building was partly demolished in 2004, with the central entrance building being incorporated into the European Parliament complex as an information office until 2016.
 Today, the central entrance has been repurposed as "Station Europe", a welcome point of the European Parliament.
-There, visitors can find many gadgets, such as an impressive augmented reality model of the complex, offering information on the Parliament, its buildings, its history and the famous personalities who came to visit.
-The entrance to the station is now a few metres to the south, via stairs descending down from the esplanade or via a ground floor entrance through the Parliament's József Antall building on the Rue de Trèves/Trierstraat.
+There, visitors can find many gadgets, such as an impressive augmented reality model of the complex, offering information on the European Parliament, its buildings, its history and the famous personalities who came to visit.
+The entrance to the station is now a few metres to the south, via stairs descending down from the esplanade or via a ground floor entrance through the European Parliament's József Antall building on the Rue de Trèves/Trierstraat.

 The station, completed in 2009, is now entirely underground, although it has been designed to allow a maximum of natural light in.
 Stained glass windows from the original structure were incorporated into the new building.
 It now covers 16000 m2 and is owned and operated by the National Railway Company of Belgium (NMBS/SNCB).
-The same architects consortium responsible for the Parliament, Atelier Espace Léopold, were also in charge of the station's redesign.
+The same architects consortium responsible for the European Parliament, Atelier Espace Léopold, were also in charge of the station's redesign.